Table of Contents

 Q: I think I might have caught HIV this past weekend, but it was only a couple days ago.

-Unfortunately, there is no way to know for sure whether or not you’ve contracted HIV within the past 72 hours; there is yet no tests that work this fast.
+Unfortunately, there is no way to know for sure whether or not you’ve contracted HIV within the past 72 hours, as there currently is no test that can detect the presence of the virus this early.
 Your best course of action is to make an appointment with your health care provider and discuss your full range of options.
 You can also be seen at any free clinic.
 Though they may or may not be able to test for this, the physician will easily be able to provide advice and explanations.

 - Body rashes